approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 To fetch an Approov token we need a reCAPTCHA token which is passed as an argument to the fetchHello and fetchShape callbacks.

-For example, when the user clicks in the `SHAPE` button the event will be first handled by the the included Google reCAPCTHA script, that will then callback the function `fetchShape(recaptchaToken)` and pass the reCAPTCHA token as its first argument.
-The reCAPTCHA token needs to be passed further down to `makeApiRequest(path, recaptchaToken)`, that then calls to `addRequestHeaders(recaptchaToken)` that by its turn calls to `fetchApproovToken(recaptchaToken)`.
+For example, when the user clicks the `SHAPE` button, the event will be handled by the Google reCAPCTHA script.
+If a reCAPTCHA token is obtained then it will be passed to the callback function, `fetchShape`.
+We need to ensure that the reCAPTCHA token makes it into the `fetchApproovToken` call and we do that by passing it through the intervening functions: `makeApiRequest` and `addRequestHeaders`.

 Edit the file `shapes-app/unprotected/assets/js/app.js` to include the modified code for the following functions: